 1. Affordable tuition fees

-However, compared to popular MBA like those in the UK and US, the cost is comparatively lower.
-For example, an MBA course at the University of Oxford costs over $74,000 whereas at the MBA at Frankfurt School of Finance & Management costs $42,000.
+However, compared to popular MBA courses like those in the UK and US, the cost is comparatively lower.
+For example, the full-time MBA program at the University of Oxford costs around $85,000 whereas the MBA at Frankfurt School of Finance & Management costs $47,000.

 Schools like: Frankfurt School of Finance and Management, Mannheim Business School, WHU (Otto Beisheim), ESMT Berlin, EU Business School (which has a campus in Munich as well as in Spain and Switzerland), and HHL Leipzig Graduate School of Management